bottlepy/bottle/apidoc/api.rst

    :synopsis: WSGI micro framework
 .. moduleauthor:: Marcel Hellkamp <marc@paws.de>

-This is an API reference, NOT a documentation.
+This is an API reference, NOT documentation.
 If you are new to bottle, have a look at the :doc:`tutorial`.

 Module Contents
 =====================================